ymilord/Solidoodle-Press-E3D-v6/README.md

 This repo will have two versions.
 One Bowden and one direct drive.
 The in Firmware folder I've place a dump of the stock (shipping) firmware for the Press & a E3D Prepped verison.

-Notice : This is for the folks that are experienced in uploading arduino sketches/hex files to adruino based AVR's.
+Notice : This is for the folks that are experienced in uploading arduino sketches/hex files to AVR's.
 If any of this sounds foreign or complicated- Not not attempt. <b>I will not provide support.
-Any damages/issues that you cause will be at your own risk.</b>
+Any damages/issues that you cause will be at your own risk.</b> (Sorry, got to say it.)

 Installation: